 The saliva from this insect appears to prime the immune system to react to red meat, including beef, lamb, venison and pork.
 Another break from traditional food allergy is that alpha-gal symptoms usually come on hours after eating red meat, as opposed to immediately, which makes the connection to the food less than obvious to the patient – or the doctor.

 If the first challenge is diagnosis, the next is adjusting to a life without bacon, burgers, steaks and more.
 Baker is among the more sensitive alpha-gal patients who also have to avoid gelatin, which can appear in products from desserts to gravies and pills.
 He also can’t have most cheeses.
 For others, even dairy products such as milk can set off reactions.

 The goal now becomes navigating a world of food avoidance, label-reading, questioning restaurant staff and carrying medication at all times.
 All from just the bite of a Lone Star tick.

-In short order, red meat allergy has changed the very nature of adult allergy practices in the southeastern United States, as new research from Lieberman, Baker’s allergist, makes apparent.
+In short order, alpha-gal allergy has changed the very nature of adult allergy practices in the southeastern United States, as new research from Lieberman, Baker’s allergist, makes apparent.
 The condition is also increasingly showing up in more northerly regions and in children, too.

 In a 2006 report, Lieberman’s group found 59 percent of the clinic’s adult patients with anaphylaxis were diagnosed as “idiopathic,” an alarming rate that was still lower than the incidence in other U.S. research.
-But a review his team published in the spring of 2018 paints a different picture.
+But a review his team published in 2018 paints a different picture.

 In an analysis of 222 cases of anaphylaxis between 2006 and 2016 among their clinic population – the incidence of idiopathic anaphylaxis had fallen 25 percentage points, to 34 percent.
 Why the big difference?